Career Options in Education

 Regardless of your current career stage, these steps may help you succeed faster.

-As an undergraduate, use summer jobs to work with youth the ages you want to teach and/or volunteer with youth organizations.
+As an undergraduate, use summer jobs to work with youth the ages you want to teach and volunteering with youth organizations.
 If you are seeking to re-enter teaching or transition into teaching from another career, it is vital to get experience working with youth the ages you want to teach.
-You can do that through part-time jobs and volunteering, which also is good for teachers who are retired, want to work part-time, or want to consider non-school work.
+You can do that through part-time jobs and volunteering.
+These lists are also good for teachers who are retired, only want to work part-time, or want non-school work to consider.

-- YMCA – childcare, camps, and a variety of lessons – both paid workers and volunteers
+- YMCA: All offer childcare, camps, and a variety of lessons and always need paid workers and volunteers.

-- Schools – paraprofessional, library helper, or school bus monitor
+- Schools: Apply for paraprofessional, library helper, or school bus monitor.

-- Daycare centers – summer programs for school-aged children.
+- Daycare centers: Many daycare centers run programs in the summer for school-aged children.

-- Private tutor or nanny, letting schools know that you are available
+- Be a private tutor or nanny: Let schools know that you are available.

-- 25 best jobs for teachers – not all education-oriented, but worth considering
+- See the 25 best jobs for teachers: Some of these are not education-oriented, but are worth considering.

-- Indeed.com, searching for “Summer Education Jobs” or “Summer Education Internships”
+- Look on indeed.com for “Summer Education Jobs” or “Summer Education Internships”

-- Museums, outdoor education centers, and parks – summer help and throughout the year with programming – education majors always desired
+- Museums, outdoor education centers, and parks hire summer help and love education majors.
+They also need help throughout the year with programming.

-- Substitute teacher (in a variety of settings) – demonstrates your flexibility, willingness to do what is necessary
+- Substitute teacher (in a variety of settings): This shows you are flexible, willing to do what is necessary, and have acquired classroom management skills.

-- Literacy tutoring organizations – certified teachers for training volunteers and leading programs
+- Literacy tutoring organizations need certified teachers to train volunteers and lead programs.

-- Teach a children’s program in your place of worship, including Vacation Bible School, Awana, Pioneer Girls and Boys, Parents Day Out, and other programs.
+- Teach a children’s program in your place of worship.
+There are Vacation Bible School opportunities, Awana, Pioneer Girls and Boys, and other programs run by churches.
+Many offer a Parents Day Out program.

-- Volunteer for a church- or community-based English as a Second Language program.
+- Volunteer for a church-based or community-based English as a Second Language program.

 - Volunteer with organizations that provide free tutoring for low-income students, homeless students, or as part of after-school programs.